-bullying behavior themselves, they will witness bullying and be affected by it.
-As a witness, the child will either identify with the target and feel shame, fear, and vulnerability, or with the bully and be tempted to seek the status associated with the dominant bully.
+If they're not the target of a bully or engaging in bullying behavior themselves, they will witness bullying and be affected by it.
+As a witness, the child will either identify with the target and feel shame, fear, and vulnerability, or be tempted to seek the status associated with the dominant bully.

-As a parent, you can certainly lobby for anti bullying efforts in your children's schools.
-But it may be even more effective to begin at home with some education about emotions and behaviors your kids will experience when you are not around to protect them.
+What exactly can parents do?
+You can certainly lobby for anti-bullying efforts in your children's schools.
+But it may prove even more effective to begin at home with some education about emotions and behaviors your kids will experience when you are not around to protect them.

 Here are three ways you, as a parent, can fight bullying at home.